 HSE Issues Call to Farmers to Raise Safety Awareness after a Series of Farm Related Fatalities

-HSE, supported by relevant industry partners is asking farmers to review their safe working practices and raise the awareness of safety and health in an effort to better ensure safety and reduce the number of deaths related to the industry, specifically after a recent number of fatalities that have occurred within a very short period of time.
+The HSE, supported by relevant industry partners, is asking farmers to review their safe working practices and raise the awareness of safety and health.
+This is in an effort to better ensure safety and reduce the number of deaths related to the industry, specifically after a number of fatalities that have occurred within a very short period of time.

-Four fatalities have occurred within the last month, which includes the death of a three-year-old in Wales and a suspected cattle trampling incident involving a member of the general public in Wiltshire.
-These deaths have occurred just three weeks after Farm Safety Week and as the HSE issued its report on fatal injuries in Agriculture, Forestry and Fishing in Great Britain 2020/2021, which highlighted a high fatality rate in the industry.
+Four fatalities occurred in August 2021, including the death of a three-year-old in Wales and a suspected cattle trampling incident involving a member of the general public in Wiltshire.
+These deaths have occurred just three weeks after Farm Safety Week, and as the HSE issued its report on fatal injuries in Agriculture, Forestry and Fishing in Great Britain 2020/2021, which highlighted a high fatality rate in the industry.

 The figures demonstrated that agriculture currently has the worst rate of fatality of all the major industrial sectors with the five most common causes being: